SIDS “Sudden Infant Death Syndrome”

 - “Crib” Make sure the crib mattress is “Firm not soft” with a fitted sheet.
 Do “not” use bumper pads or other products that attach to crib slats or sides.
 They could suffocate your baby.

 - Keep the room temperature comfortable so that your baby can sleep in lightweight clothing without a blanket if need be.
-To gage this, the temperature is about right if an adult can wear a long sleeved T-shirt and pants without feeling cold.
+To gauge this, the temperature is about right if an adult can wear a long sleeved T-shirt and pants without feeling cold.
 Your baby is likely too hot if they sweat or toss and turn a lot.

 - Breastfeed your baby if possible – Breastfed babies have a lower chance of SIDS / SUDS.